major/2024website/content/speakers/chris-stackpole.md

   - title: "Find Your Way to Open Source Contribution with OpenStreetMap"
     link: "talks/find-your-way-to-open-source-contribution-with-openstreetmap/"

-  - title: "Deep in the Heart of Rocky: Project Tour, SIG Showcase, and Contributor Orientation for Rocky Linux (Sponsor: Rocky Linux)"
+  - title: "Deep in the Heart of Rocky: Project Tour, SIG Showcase, and Contributor Orientation for Rocky Linux"
     link: "talks/deep-in-the-heart-of-rocky/"
 ---